ondemandenv/ondemandenv.github.io/articles/emperor-new-cluster-cross-cloud-kubernetes-lie.md

 The evidence is overwhelming: for most organizations, the cross-cloud Kubernetes promise is a costly myth that has created more problems than it has solved.
 It has established a new caste system in software organizations, where developers are reduced to YAML writers waiting for approval from the ops priesthood.

 **The cloud providers didn't build sophisticated managed services so we could abstract them away behind Kubernetes**.
 They built them to make developers more productive, more innovative, and more capable of delivering business value.
 By embracing the native capabilities of cloud platforms—with appropriate governance and security controls—we can restore developer autonomy, eliminate accidental complexity, and let innovation flourish.

+*For a comprehensive technical breakdown of the Kubernetes mythology and its broken promises, read [Dismantling the Kubernetes Hype](/articles/dismantling-kubernetes-hype/).
+To understand the path forward through engineering-driven platform solutions, see [Kubernetes 2.0: From YAML to Engineering Victory](/articles/kubernetes-2-0-engineering-victory/).*

 By choosing simplicity, empowering developers, and embracing the native power of the cloud, we can **dethrone the emperor and let innovation flourish once more**.